Embarcadero/CodeRage2019/FMX-Multi-Device/readme.md

+Be sure to register to catch the videos and the [Round Table Q&A on Thursday the 14th](https://register.gotowebinar.com/register/576806400862390274).

 Here is a taste of the topics covered under this topic by our amazing MVPs

 *   **The FDK Way of creating visual Controls** with Frank Lauter